wellcomecollection/docs/rfcs/040-tei_adapter/README.md

 ## What is TEI

 TEI is an XML standard to represent any source in any script or language.
-It's used at Wellcome to describe manuscripts in non latin languages.
+It's used at Wellcome to describe manuscripts in non-Latin languages.
 The TEI files are in a [GitHUb Repository](https://github.com/wellcomecollection/wellcome-collection-tei).
 At the time of writing in April 2021 there are 622 TEI files, but the collection of manuscripts is much larger, around 10k.